Your booking is safe with Virgin Holidays

 Superior Deluxe Garden View Rooms – situated in a quieter location on a hillside near the racquet club, with 1 king-size bed or 2 double beds, sleeping max 3 adults or 2 adults and 2 children.

 Superior Deluxe Beachfront Rooms – have Japanese tubs and are located either close to the beach, on Smugglers Cove or on the hillside and have 1 king-size bed, sleeping max 2 adults.

-1-Bedroom Garden View Suites – have a spacious bedroom and living area, some separated with French doors, with 1 king-size bed and 1 queen size sleeper sofa, sleeping max 4 adults, or 2 adults and 3 children.
+1-Bedroom Garden View Suites – have a spacious bedroom and living area, some separated with French doors, with 1 king-size bed and 1 queen size sleeper sofa, sleeping max 4 adults and 1 child, or 2 adults and 3 children.

 7 swimming pools (2 reserved for adults over 16 years only) including Oasis Waterpark pool with 100ft waterslide, whirlpool.
 Racquet club with 7 floodlit tennis courts and fitness gym.
 Beach volleyball, table tennis, archery and bike hire*.
 Namaste Spa*.
 Yoga, Pilates or T'ai Chi (all with instruction).
 Motorised and non-motorised water sports: sailing, snorkelling, kayaks, windsurfing and water-skiing.
 18-hole golf course nearby*.
 2 playgrounds.
 Supervised kids’ club open daily, catering from newborn babies to teenagers with fully equipped activity centres.
 Age groups: newborn-23 months, 24 months-4 years (both open between 9.00am-5.00pm), 5-7 years, 8-12 years, 13 years and over (all open between 9.00am-10.00pm).